-If you have any questions you can't find an answer to here, please open a support ticket and we will respond within 24 hours (excluding weekends.)
+If you can’t find the answer to your question here, feel free to open a support ticket.
+We’ll get back to you within 24 hours (excluding weekends).

-Settlements will be deposited in the account defined in your Business Case in your Merchant Portal.
-Available settlement methods can vary based on country of business and include SEPA, ACH and WIRE.
+Settlements will be deposited into the account specified in your Business Case within the Merchant Portal.
+Available settlement methods may vary based on your country of business and include SEPA, ACH, and Wire transfers.

 Note: